renatovalente5/JogoDosDados/README.md

 # JogoDosDados

-A game with Java Swing and a DataBase that transmit with sockets, created by Renato Valente
+A game with Java Swing and a DataBase using sockets, created by Renato Valente